mnfst/manifest/docs/custom-logic.md

 ### @BeforeUpdate

-You can define a method with any name in the entity and mark it with @BeforeUpdate and CASE will call it before the entity is uploaded.
+You can define a method with any name in the entity and mark it with @BeforeUpdate.
+CASE will call it before the entity is uploaded.

 ```js
 @Entity()